-- a) A senior executive officer, vice president, or higher executive of CIG must certify in writing the following: - i) Each special permit inspection area and special permit segment meet the conditions described in this special permit; - ii) CIG has updated its O&M, IMP, and DP procedures required by Condition 2 Procedure Updates to require the implementation of the special permit conditions for each special permit segment and special permit inspection area; - iii) CIG has prepared an uprating plan in accordance with Condition 1(c), if applicable; and iv) CIG has implemented all conditions as required by this special permit. - b) CIG must send the certifications required in Condition 18(a), with special permit condition status, completion date, compliance documentation summary, and the required senior executive signature and date of signature to the PHMSA Associate Administrator for Pipeline Safety with copies to the Director, PHMSA Southern Region; the Director, PHMSA Engineering and Research Division; and the Federal Register Docket (PHMSA-2020-0005) at www.regulations.gov within one (1) year of the issuance date of this special permit.
+- ii) CIG has updated its O&M, IMP, and DP procedures required by Condition 2 Procedure Updates to require the implementation of the special permit conditions for the special permit segment and special permit inspection area; - iii) CIG has prepared an uprating plan in accordance with Condition 1(c), if applicable; and iv) CIG has implemented all conditions as required by this special permit. - b) CIG must send the certifications required in Condition 18(a), with special permit condition status, completion date, compliance documentation summary, and the required senior executive signature and date of signature to the PHMSA Associate Administrator for Pipeline Safety with copies to the Director, PHMSA Southern Region; the Director, PHMSA Engineering and Research Division; and the Federal Register Docket (PHMSA-2023-0002) at www.regulations.gov within one (1) year of the issuance date of this special permit.